Los Angeles Chinese massacre of 1871: Background

-Discrimination had been rising against the increasing number of Chinese immigrants living in California.
-It has been described as a root cause of the massacre.
-White residents of Los Angeles resented the expansion of the Chinese population, considering them an alien group.
-In 1863 the state legislature had passed a law that Asians (defined as Chinese, Mongolian, Indian, etc.) could not testify in court against whites, making them vulnerable to abuse and injustice, and putting them beyond reach of the law.
+In 1854, the California Supreme Court established that Chinese Americans and Chinese immigrants had no rights to testify against white citizens, making them vulnerable to abuse and injustice.
 In 1868 the United States had signed the Burlingame Treaty with the Chinese Empire, setting conditions for immigration.
 In this period, most Chinese workers who immigrated to the United States were men, intending to stay only temporarily.
 The small Chinese community in Los Angeles numbered fewer than 200, and 80% were men.

 Another factor was the rough frontier nature of Los Angeles, which in the 1850s had a disproportionately high number of lynchings for its size, and an attachment to "popular justice" (this was also a period of violence across the country).
 It attracted transients from across the country, and alcohol use was high among the predominately male population.

 In Los Angeles in the few days preceding the riot, two Chinese Tong factions, known as the Hong Chow and Nin Yung companies, had started a confrontation from a feud over the alleged abduction of a Chinese woman named Yut Ho (also documented as Ya Hit), who was announced in the paper as having married.
 Due to a lack of women in the Chinese community, most women in the community served as prostitutes and had essentially been sold into sexual slavery.
 Previously the police department had assisted the Tongs in keeping their confrontations over the women internal to the community, and sometimes capturing and returning women who had escaped, in exchange for payment by the Tongs, but in this case, things got out of hand.
 Two Chinese men were arrested for shooting at each other, and were released on bail, but the police kept watch on the Old Chinatown neighborhood.
 It had developed along Calle de los Negros, which was named in the colonial period.